GeoNeRF: Generalizing NeRF with Geometry Priors: Experiments

-We also evaluate the impact of the number of source views on our model in Table~\ref{table:n_views}.
-The results demonstrate the robustness of our model to the sparsity of source views and suggest that GeoNeRF produces high-quality images even with a lower number of source images.
+We conducted two experiments to investigate the robustness of our model to the number and quality of input source views.
+We first evaluated the impact of the number of source views on our model in Table~\ref{table:n_views}.
+The results demonstrate the robustness to the sparsity of source views and suggest that GeoNeRF produces high-quality images even with a lower number of source images.
+Furthermore, we show that our method can operate with both close and distant source views.
+Table~\ref{table:discard_views} shows the performance when we discard $K$ nearest views to the novel pose and use the remaining source views for rendering.
+While distant source views are naturally less informative and degrade the quality, our model does not incur a significant decrease in performance.